maiyopabz/What-I-Learned/Cloud_Computing_Service_Models/Iaas_vs_paas_vs_saas.md

 SAS applications remain the industry leaders over the last three years, followed by IaaS and PaaS, respectively.

-Some projection models also anticipate a higher growth rate of IaaS and PaaS models moving into the future.
+Some projection models also anticipate a higher growth rate of IaaS and PaaS models moving into the future...